TerminatedProcess/wsl2_scripts/README.md

 5. cmdDockerRestart.bat
    - not in use.
 However, I don't want to toss the code.
 Instead, create a shortcut to Docker Desktop and if you like, set a hotkey.

+6. bkupwslubuntu.ps1
+   - This backup routine will present the user with a list of available distros.
+   - Selected distro will be backedup and saved to backup directory under the distro name.
+   - For example, if backup directory is c:/wslbackups (default), and you are backing up ubuntu, the destination directory is c:/wslbackups/ubuntu.
+   - On first run you will be required to enter the backup directory.
+Default is c:/wslbackups.
+Directory must exist.
+   - Last distro selected for backup will be automatically re-selected in the list.
+   - Last distro and backup directory are stored in file wslbackup.ini.
+This file is in the same location as the powershell script.
+   - If there is only one distro then user will not be presented with a selection list (time-saver).

 For hot keys under windows, I use Executor.
 See this website https://executor.dk

 Mark Ryan